GnuCash Free Personal Finance and Accounting Software

 GnuCash Account Types

 You can set up a variety of account types in GnuCash, suitable for personal finance and small business accounting.
-Choose from asset account types such as Cash, Bank (includes credit cards, brokerages, savings and loan institutions, and credit unions), Stock, Mutual Fund, Account Receivable and Asset accounts.
+Choose from asset account types such as Cash, Bank (includes credit cards, brokerages, savings and loan institutions, and credit unions), Stock, Mutual Fund, Accounts Receivable and Asset accounts.
 Liability account types are Accounts Payable, Liability (long-term loans) and Credit Card.
 Income and Expense accounts will vary depending on your spending patterns.

 Automatic File Backups and Crash Recovery

-GnuCash Small Business Features
+Small Business Features

-- customer and vendor tracking
+- Customer and vendor tracking

-- bill payment
+- Bill payment

-- tax and billing terms
+- Tax and billing terms

 A decent range of customizable financial reports for personal finance and small business finance are included with GnuCash, such as cash flow, income, and expense, equity, taxes, net worth, and register reports.
 Small business reporting includes income statements, trial balance, general ledger, journal, balance sheet, receivable aging, vendor reports, and payable aging.

-Download and Import Transactions
+Downloading and Importing Transactions

 Is GnuCash Right for You?

-GnuCash works with double-entry accounting, which is perfect for small businesses but introduces a new concept to many personal finance software users.
-The documentation and user guide are easy to understand, and complete knowledge of double-entry accounting is not required.
+Since GnuCash works with double-entry accounting, it is perfect for small businesses, but the concept may be new to many personal finance software users.
+However, the documentation and user guide are easy to understand, and complete knowledge of double-entry accounting is not required.